Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs

 \subsection{Paper Organisation}

 This paper is structured as follows.
-In Section \ref{sec:problem}, we pose our active estimation and obfuscation problems.
-In Section \ref{sec:directedInformation}, we establish novel forms of the smoother entropy for POMDPs.
-In Sections \ref{sec:activeEst} and \ref{sec:activeObf}, we exploit the novel smoother entropy forms to reformulate our active estimation and obfuscation problems as belief-state MDPs, and in Section \ref{sec:approx} we present a bounded-error approach for solving them.
-We illustrate active estimation and obfuscation in examples inspired by privacy in cloud-based control (e.g., \cite{Tanaka2017}) and uncertainty-aware robot navigation (e.g., \cite{Roy1999, Thrun2005,Nardi2019}) in Section \ref{sec:results}.
-We provide conclusions in Section \ref{sec:conclusion}.
+In Section \ref{sec:problem}, we introduce the smoother entropy and an active estimation or obfuscation problem involving its minimisation or maximisation.
+In Section \ref{sec:directedInformation}, we establish novel additive and belief-state forms of the smoother entropy.
+In Section \ref{sec:activeEst}, we exploit our smoother entropy forms to reformulate our active estimation or obfuscation problem as belief-state MDPs, examine the structure of these belief-state MDPs, and use their structure to develop an approach to finding bounded-error solutions to them via standard POMDP techniques.
+In Section \ref{sec:operational}, we discuss the operational significance of our smoother entropy results.
+Finally, we illustrate our results in simulations in Section \ref{sec:results} and provide conclusions in Section \ref{sec:conclusion}.